contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.8.4 Gathering Fast Offerings

-In wards that are geographically concentrated, the bishop may direct Aaronic Priesthood holders to visit members each month and invite them to contribute fast offerings.
-In making this decision, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute.Priesthood holders should go in pairs when gathering fast offerings.
+[[AO]]In wards that are geographically concentrated, the bishop may direct Aaronic Priesthood holders to visit members each month and invite them to contribute fast offerings.
+In making this decision, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute.

+Priesthood holders should go in pairs when gathering fast offerings.
 Those who gather fast offerings deliver them promptly to a member of the bishopric.

 Members should not give other contributions, such as tithing or other offerings, to those who gather fast offerings.